Answering 24/7 276-623-0808

 How Much Does It Cost To Hire An Experienced Car Crash Lawyer or Event Data Recorder Attorney?

-At The Law Offices of Mark T. Hurt, we represent car and truck crash victims on contingency, meaning we only charge a fee if we successfully recover compensation.
+At the Mark Hurt Law Firm, we represent car and truck crash victims on contingency, meaning we only charge a fee if we successfully recover compensation.
 Further, we advance all litigation expenses while a case is ongoing (these are typically paid back from a settlement or jury award).
 Consequently, you will not have to worry about paying for court costs or other litigation expenses while you are recovering.

 The facts of each vehicle crash are unique and can involve many different factors.
 As an Abingdon car accident attorney with decades of experience, Mark Hurt represents clients involved in all types of vehicle crashes, including those resulting from being hit by: